 The Company has a statutory duty to publish a transition plan, updated on an ongoing basis that sets out how the market will return to risk-reflective pricing post Flood Re in 2039.
-The first transition plan was published in February 2016 with an update, "The Flood Re Transition Vision", published in July 2018.
+The first transition plan was published in February 2016 and the second transition plan with an update, "The Flood Re Transition Vision", published in July 2018.
+In 2023 the third transition Plan will be published and will highlight both the progress made to date in delivering Flood Re's purpose, alongside the risks to be managed and steps to be taken by a range of Flood Re's stakeholders to achieve a successful exit in 2039.